-3.41 No private water supply is within 200m of the site, as the properties within 200m are within the applicant's control.
-When manure has to be spread on the applicant's land, no manure will be spread within 50m of any borehole, spring or water supply, and 10m of any watercourse, and in accordance with COGAP and SSAFO Regs (Wales).
-This can be controlled by condition, but also is controlled by environmental legislation.
+3.39 One private water supply is within 140m of the site, as the property is within 140m.
+However, a buffer is provided of a minimum of 50m between the ranging area and the private water supply.
+No manure will be spread within 50m of any borehole, spring or water supply, and 10m of any watercourse, and in accordance with COGAP and SSAFO Regs (Wales).